Skip to Content

 To best celebrate Mardi Gras, you need to know a little bit about the holiday.
 So let’s start there.

-On the day before Lent begins, which is always a Tuesday, Catholics go to confession to obtain absolution for their sins.
+On that day, Catholics go to confession to obtain absolution for their sins.
 So the Tuesday before Lent is known as Shrove Tuesday.

-These days, Christians abstain from meat on certain days during the Lenten season: Ash Wednesday and Fridays.
-And Christians use this time to better themselves, often by sacrifice (giving up something enjoyable).
+These days, Christians abstain from meat on certain days during the Lenten season (Ash Wednesday and every Friday).
+Christians use this time to better themselves, often by sacrifice (giving up something enjoyable).

 Back in the day, Christians required a lot more willpower during Lent.
 Instead of just giving up one thing they enjoy, they’d pretty much give up anything delicious.
 What would follow was 40 days of bland, boring food.
 No eggs.
 No butter.
 Nothing good.